Mughal Empire: Causes of decline

 Historians have offered numerous accounts of the several factors involved in the rapid collapse of the Mughal Empire between 1707 and 1720, after a century of growth and prosperity.
 A succession of short-lived incompetent and weak rulers, and civil wars over the succession, created political instability at the centre.
 The Mughals appeared virtually unassailable during the 17th century, but, once gone, their imperial overstretch became clear, and the situation could not be recovered.
-The seemingly innocuous European trading companies, such as the British East Indies Company, played no real part in the initial decline; they were still racing to get permission from the Mughal rulers to establish trades and factories in India.
+The seemingly innocuous European trading companies, such as the British East India Company, played no real part in the initial decline; they were still racing to get permission from the Mughal rulers to establish trades and factories in India.

 In fiscal terms, the throne lost the revenues needed to pay its chief officers, the emirs (nobles) and their entourages.
 The emperor lost authority as the widely scattered imperial officers lost confidence in the central authorities and made their deals with local men of influence.
 The imperial army bogged down in long, futile wars against the more aggressive Marathas, and lost its fighting spirit.
 Finally came a series of violent political feuds over control of the throne.
 After the execution of Emperor Farrukhsiyar in 1719, local Mughal successor states took power in region after region.